iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 ### Expand to see what happened internally

-DVC-files created by `dvc import` are called _import stages_.
+[DVC-file](/doc/user-guide/dvc-file-format) created by `dvc import` are called _import stages_.
 If we check the difference against the regular DVC-file we previously had, we can see that the latter has more fields, such as the data source `repo`, and `path` within it:

 ```dvc
 $ git diff